mducphamm/CSE6242_Spring2025/README.md

    pip install pandas matplotlib numpy scipy statsmodels scikit-learn
    ```

-2. Additionally, you may need to install more requirements located in the linear-regression folder (virtual environment recommend):
+2. Additionally, you may need to install more requirements located in the advanced-prediction-models folder (virtual environment recommended):
    ```
    pip install -r modeling_requirements.txt
    ```